tam17aki/phase_recovery_aractan/README.md

 4. Run `training.py`.
 It performs model training.

 5. Run `evaluate_scores.py`.
 It generates reconstructed audio data and computes objective scores (PESQ, ESTOI, LSC).

+## Notice
+The folder `schedulefree` contains a collection of scripts for using RAdamScheduleFree.